-Approximately 500 million tweets are published every day — and not all of them from human users.
-In fact, if you’ve ever retweeted an article on Twitter, the chances are high that the tweet was created by a bot instead of a human user.
+Approximately 500 million tweets are published every day — and not all are from human users.
+In fact, if you’ve ever retweeted an article on Twitter, also known as X, the chances are high that the tweet was created by a bot instead of a human user.

 Let’s take a closer look at what a Twitter bot is and what benefits it offers below.